tenta-browser/chromium-crosswalk/docs/windows_build_instructions.md

 Also, add a DEPOT_TOOLS_WIN_TOOLCHAIN system variable in the same way, and set it to 0.
 This tells depot_tools to use your locally installed version of Visual Studio (by default, depot_tools will try to use a google-internal version).
+If you want to build with Visual Studio 2019 instead of Visual Studio 2017 (the default) then set the GYP_MSVS_VERSION environment variable to 2019.

 From a cmd.exe shell, run the command gclient (without arguments).
 On first run, gclient will install all the Windows-specific bits needed to work with